CALL US

 • Understand Children's Reactions: Children may express grief differently from adults, experiencing depression, guilt, anxiety, or anger.
 Encourage them to share their emotions.

 • Attend or Create Alternative Ceremonies: Decide if a child should attend a funeral based on their age and relationship with the deceased.
-Prepare them in advance if they choose to attend, and consider alternative ceremonies if they don't.
+Prepare them in advance if they choose to attend and consider alternative ceremonies if they don't.

 • Stick to Routines: Maintain daily routines and schedules to provide stability for children during this challenging time.